bhadreshpsavani/IntelEdgeAINotes/readme.md

 * Image Detection: Find Location of Multiple Objects and create bounding boxes on image

 * Image Segmentation: create Segements in the image based on the pixel values

+### Comon Computer Vision Architectures:

+* #### SSD #### is an object detection network that combined classification with object detection through the use of default bounding boxes at different network levels.

+* #### ResNet #### utilized residual layers to “skip” over sections of layers, helping to avoid the vanishing gradient problem with very deep neural networks.

+* #### MobileNet #### utilized layers like 1x1 convolutions to help cut down on computational complexity and network size, leading to fast inference without substantial decrease in accuracy.